-- Moderate learning difficulties (MLD) - Severe learning difficulties (SLD) -likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, - Profound and multiple learning difficulties (PMLD), likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment. - Specific learning difficulties (SpLD), affect one or more specific aspects of learning.
-This encompasses a range of conditions such as dyslexia, dyscalculia and dyspraxia.
+- Moderate learning difficulties (MLD) - · Severe learning difficulties (SLD) -likely to need support in all areas of the curriculum and associated d - Profound and multiple learning difficulties (PMLD), likely to have severe and complex learning difficulties impairment. - Specific learning difficulties (SpLD), affect one or more specific aspects of learning.
+This encompasses dyscalculia and dyspraxia.

-Precision Teaching, Lexia reading and spelling support, Phonics intervention sessions, Toe by Toe, small group or individual maths teaching.
+Precision Teaching, Lexia reading and spelling support, Phonics intervention sessions, Toe by Toe, sn or Depression